Skip to content

 The first time I saw the suggestion that Bluesky should be included as part of "the fediverse" was in a pair of Mastodon threads from Marco Rogers early this year.
 I hadn't ever looked at it that way before.
 After all, Bluesky has repeatedly highlighted the differences between its Authenticated Transfer (AT) Protocol and the ActivityPub (AP) protocol used by almost all of the 25,000+ instances in today's fediverse.1

-Over the last few months, though, more and more people are indeed coming around to Marco's way of thinking.
-TechCrunch's Welcome to the fediverse: Your guide to Mastodon, Threads, Bluesky and more, Bluesky board member Mike Masnick's podcast The Fediverse And The Future Of Social Media: What Policymakers Need To Know, Saskia's Answering ARMY’s Question: What is the Fediverse & How Do We Get Involved?, the Fediverse Report's Fediverse for Publishers ...
+Over the next few months, though, more and more people came around to Marco's way of thinking.
+When I first posted this article in early September 2024, I cited TechCrunch's Welcome to the fediverse: Your guide to Mastodon, Threads, Bluesky and more, Bluesky board member Mike Masnick's podcast The Fediverse And The Future Of Social Media: What Policymakers Need To Know, Saskia's Answering ARMY’s Question: What is the Fediverse & How Do We Get Involved?, the Fediverse Report's Fediverse for Publishers.
+Not long after, in a discussion on Social Hub, even Evan Prodromou (who as his bio on Social Web Foundation's site notes is sometimes called “The Father of the Fediverse”) agreed that Bluesky is a Fediverse instance that uses AT Proto internally.

 Hey wait a second, I'm noticing a pattern here.

-Meanwhile, Bluesky itself has improved significantly, to the point where it's now a much better Twitter alternative than any Mastodon instance.
-Of course, there's a lot more to the fediverses than Twitter alternatives ... still, that's what a lot of people are looking for, so it's useful to have a good one in the fediverses.
-And the ATmosphere – a fediverse of AT-based applications including WhiteWind, Smoke Signals, and FrontPage – is starting to be broader than just Bluesky.
+Of course, there's a lot more to the fediverses than Twitter alternatives ... still, that's what a lot of people are looking for, so it's crucial to have a good one in the fediverses.
+As Sydette Harry says on Bluesky.

 So let's make it official.

-I for one welcome Bluesky, the ATmosphere, BTS Army, and millions of Brazilians to the fediverses!
+I for one welcome Bluesky, the ATmosphere, BTS ARMY, and millions of Brazilians to the fediverses!

 From the Fediverse to fediverses, communities, and Social Archipelagos